virtadpt/exocortex-halo/system_script/README.md

 * Library functions
     * Calculation of the average of a list of numbers
     * Calculation of the standard deviation of a list of numbers
-* Monitoring of the one, five, and ten minute load averages
+* Monitoring the one, five, and ten minute load averages
-* Monitoring of available space on all writable file systems mounted on the device
+* Monitoring available space on all writable file systems mounted on the device
+* Monitoring memory usage of the device

 On the roadmap:

-* Monitoring the memory usage of the device
 * Monitoring the temperature sensors in the device
 * Config file support
 * Command line options